-- A summary description of the problem to be addressed through this grant. - A clear demonstration of understanding the SCF principles and the model that is being proposed for consideration. - A clear demonstration that the applicant and its partners have the authority to implement the required elements of the model, including decision-making about the terms of supervision; the capacity to assess and effectively target moderate-to-high risk offenders; the capacity to issue and serve warrants quickly; drug testing capacity; and access to jail beds, treatment, and other services, as needed. - Letters on official letterhead that demonstrate a commitment to the proposed initiative, to include the following, if they are members of the applicant's SCF team: 10 - Chief judge - Parole and probation directors - Court administrator - Lead prosecutor or district attorney - o Public defender - Chief of police or sheriff - o Jail administrator - Other essential partners, consistent with the proposed application and circumstances of the applicant's jurisdiction - A clear demonstration that the applicant understands the action research approach to: collect and analyze data; monitor sanctions, rewards, violations, and recidivism; provide regular report-outs to the SCF team; assess the progress of the SCF initiative; provide data to the SCF Resource Center; and assist the SCF team with timely, complete, and accurate reporting of performance measures. - Demonstration of agency-wide commitment to align policies and practices with recidivism reduction, public safety goals, and continuous quality improvement. - Commitment to hire a fulltime, onsite program coordinator to manage the day-to-day operations of the SCF project.
-The program coordinator should be housed in the parole and probation office, have experience working in the field of criminal justice, and have proven capacity to work effectively with key SCF team members, including the chief judge, court staff, parole and probation, law enforcement, and other partners, where applicable.
-The program coordinator will work closely with the SCF Resource Center team and the team's research partner (if applicable) to: - Build the infrastructure, including policies and procedures, to implement the SCF model. - o Monitor the implementation of the SCF model. - o Identify the TTA needs of SCF team members. - o Continually assess fidelity to the SCF model. - o Facilitate communication and logistics among the site's SCF team members. - o Identify, collect, and analyze SCF administrative and program data.
+- A summary description of the problem to be addressed through this grant, including the data that led to its identification. - A clear demonstration of understanding the SCF principles and the model that is being proposed for consideration. - A clear demonstration that the applicant and its partners have the authority to implement the required elements of the model, including decision-making authority concerning the terms of supervision; the capacity to assess and effectively target moderate-to-high risk offenders; the capacity to issue and serve warrants quickly; drug testing capacity; and access to jail beds, treatment, and other services, as needed. - Letters on official letterhead that demonstrate participants' commitment to the proposed initiative, to include the following, if they are members of the applicant's SCF team: 12 - o Chief judge - Parole and probation directors - Court administrator - Lead prosecutor or district attorney - o Public defender - Chief of police or sheriff - Jail administrator - Other essential partners, consistent with the proposed application and circumstances of the applicant's jurisdiction - Demonstration of agency-wide commitment to align policies and practices with recidivism reduction, public safety goals, and continuous quality improvement. - Commitment to hire a full-time, onsite program coordinator to manage the day-to-day operations of the SCF project.
+The program coordinator should be housed in the parole and probation office, have experience in the field of criminal justice, and have proven capacity to work effectively with key SCF team members, including the chief judge, court staff, parole and probation, law enforcement, and other partners, where applicable.
+The program coordinator will work closely with the SCF Resource Center team and the team's research partner to:

-10 See Appendix C for the roles and responsibilities of key members of an SCF team.
+12 See Appendix B for the roles and responsibilities of key members of an SCF team.
 If your initiative/model does not use one of the key members listed, please be sure to explain the roles and responsibilities of the key members of your proposed team.